JelmerOffenberg/python-api-workshop/README.md

     - Add sorting, filtering, and pagination to the `/data` endpoint so users can retrieve data by `category`, `timestamp`, and sorted by `value`.

 4. **Optimize Querying with Indexes**
-    - Add an index to the `identifier` column of your SQLAlchemy model for faster querying.
+    - Add an index to the `identifier` column of your SQLModel model for faster querying.
     - Test the querying speed before and after indexing with larger data samples, if possible.

 ---